willbnu/willbnu/README.md

-As a Senior Product Designer I`ve studied, analyzed and repeated actions and tools thousands of hours on countless projects.
+As a Senior Product Designer I've studied, analyzed and repeated actions and tools thousands of hours on countless projects.

 In them I used a wide range of concepts, among them are Design and Web Design, Branding, Typography, Photo editing, Books, Professional Ads and high quality fidelity in copying and pasting anything you can find.